1. How difficult is it to cycle 60+ km a day?

 8. What shall I bring with me?

-– A bike helmet.
+– A bike helmet (offered if you rent a bike).
 You will not be allowed to cycle without a helmet.

 – Two water bottles or a refillable water source such as a Camelback.

 – If you are bringing your own bike, ensure you bring replacement inner tyre tubes in case of punctures

 9. What if I don’t own a bike?

 No worries.
 Indicate that you would like a hire bike in the online Registration Form.
 We’re happy to arrange that for you!
 All hire bikes will be delivered at cycling starting point.

 10. Does C4G arrange visas?

 C4G does not personally arrange for cyclists’ visas, but we facilitate the process by providing appropriate documentation required by the relevant authorities.